tsylanaatadbwen/Portfolio-Projects/Python Pandas/README.md

 ## Results

 The analysis provides insights into UFC fighter rankings, title reigns, and the P4P rankings of Jon Jones.
 The visualizations help visualize the changes in fighter rankings over time and identify the longest-reigning champion in the UFC.

-For detailed code and step-by-step explanations, please refer to the [Jupyter Notebook](https://github.com/tsylanaatadbwen/Portfolio-Projects/blob/main/Python%20Pandas/UFC_Ranking_Project.ipynb) in the project repository.